thunderheadone/one-sdk-ios/README.md

 ### Retrieve a response for a UIViewController instance

-You can retrieve a response for an automatically triggered specific Interaction request by making your object conform to the protocol `OneInteractionResponseDelegate`.
+You can retrieve a response for a specific, automatically triggered Interaction request by making your object conform to the protocol `OneInteractionResponseDelegate`.
 Your object might be an instance of `UIViewController` or any other class.
 Follow the instructions below in order to set up this functionality depending on your object’s class.

 #### Retrieve a response for a UIViewController instance